Ashutosh-777/Utility-Watch/README.md

 # utility_watch
-Are you tired of high water and electricity bills that seem to come out of nowhere?
+Are you tired of high water and electricity bills coming out of nowhere?
 Want to take control of your utility expenses and make eco-conscious choices?
-Look no further than AquaEnergi Tracker, your comprehensive solution for managing water and electricity consumption effortlessly!
+Look no further than Utility Watch, your comprehensive solution for effortlessly managing water and electricity consumption!

 A new Flutter project.

 ## Getting Started